mabdulkadr/Intune-Scripts/README.md

 ---

-## ⚠ Disclaimer
+## ⚠️ Disclaimer

-This project is provided **as-is**.
+This script is provided **as-is** without warranty.
+The author is **not responsible** for unintended modifications or data loss.

-- Always test scripts before production deployment.
+Always test thoroughly before deploying in production.
-- Validate restart policies and user experience.
-- Ensure compatibility with your organization’s device management policies.